AdrianBailador/Videojuego-Snake/README.md

 # Videojuego-Snake
- Mi primer 👾 con python 🐍
+My first 👾 with python 🐍